INFO-523-Exercises/github-starter-course/Github-starter-intro-avikalsingh1.md

-I am getting very familiar to github and git.
+I am getting very familiar to github and git 🧑‍💻. <br>
-I learned how to create a new repo.
+I learned how to create a new repo. <br>
-I tried cloning a repo at local pc.
+I tried cloning a repo at local pc. <br>
 I got through some commands like add, commit, push and pull